exercism/v3/docs/maintainers/sample-concept-exercise-issue.md

 - `Arrays.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `.meta/Example.cs`: an example implementation that passes all the tests.

+Check out the [`floating-point-numbers exercise`][csharp-docs-concept-exercises-floating-point-numbers] for an example on what these files should look like.

 ### Step 2: adding documentation files

 - `.docs/introduction.md`: an introduction to the concept.
 It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, but not give away so much that the user doesn't have to do any work to solve the exercise.
+An example file can be found [here][csharp-docs-introduction.md].

-* `.docs/instructions.md`: instructions for the exercise.
+- `.docs/instructions.md`: instructions for the exercise.
 It should explicitly explain what the user needs to do (define a method with the signature `X(...)` that takes an A and returns a Z), and provide at least one example usage of that function.
 If there are multiple tasks within the exercise, it should provide an example of each.
+An example file can be found [here][csharp-docs-instructions.md].
-* `.docs/hints.md`: if the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
+- `.docs/hints.md`: if the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 We will softly discourage them using it.
 The file should contain both general and task-specific "hints".
-These hints should be enough to unblock almost any
+These hints should be enough to unblock almost any student.
+An example file can be found [here][csharp-docs-hints.md].
-* `.docs/after.md`: once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.
+- `.docs/after.md`: once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.
+An example file can be found [here][csharp-docs-after.md].
-* `.docs/debug.md`: explains how a user that is coding in the browser can still do "debugging."

 These files are also all described in the [V3 readme][docs-v3].